Catholic Population

 How many dioceses are there in Australia?

-There are 34 dioceses in Australia.
+There are 35 dioceses in Australia.
 (A diocese is a section of the Church entrusted to the leadership of a bishop.)
-There are twenty-eight dioceses based on territorial divisions, five dioceses of Eastern Catholic Churches and one military diocese, where the bishop’s responsibility is the pastoral care of Catholic members of the Australian Defence Forces and their families.
+There are twenty-eight dioceses based on territorial divisions, five dioceses of Eastern Catholic Churches, one military diocese, where the bishop’s responsibility is the pastoral care of Catholic members of the Australian Defence Forces and their families, and a Personal Ordinariate which retains some elements of its Anglican liturgical, spiritual and pastoral heritage that are compatible with the Catholic tradition.

 How many parishes are there?